Aliases for BCL2 Gene

 GeneCards Summary for BCL2 Gene

 BCL2 (BCL2 Apoptosis Regulator) is a Protein Coding gene.
-Diseases associated with BCL2 include High Grade B-Cell Lymphoma With Myc And/ Or Bcl2 And/Or Bcl6 Rearrangement and Follicular Lymphoma 1.
-Among its related pathways are Apoptosis Modulation and Signaling and Nur77 Signaling in T-Cell.
+Diseases associated with BCL2 include Follicular Lymphoma 1 and High Grade B-Cell Lymphoma With Myc And/ Or Bcl2 And/Or Bcl6 Rearrangement.
+Among its related pathways are Presenilin-Mediated Signaling and Apoptosis Modulation and Signaling.
 Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and identical protein binding.
 An important paralog of this gene is BCL2L1.

 UniProtKB/Swiss-Prot Summary for BCL2 Gene